mekarseo/thesis-tony-2016/README.md

-Yii 2 Basic Project Template
+Thesis Tony - Yii 2 Project
 ============================

-Yii 2 Basic Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.
+Use Yii 2 Basic is a skeleton [Yii 2](http://www.yiiframework.com/) application best for rapidly creating small projects.

 The template contains the basic features including user login/logout and a contact page.